-Pharmacy NPI - The Pharmacy must have a Pharmacy NPI, and all online claims must be submitted with the Pharmacy NPI.
+• Pharmacy NPI - The Pharmacy must have a Pharmacy NPI, and all online claims must be submitted with the Pharmacy NPI.
 Online claims submitted with the Pharmacy NCPDP number will reject.

 - Prescribing Provider Identifiers Prime will only accept a valid, active, individual (Type 1) NPI.
 The Pharmacy must submit the correct Prescribing Provider Identifier at POS.
 Claims submitted without a valid Prescribing Provider NPI number will reject at POS.
 Reject code "619" will be displayed with message "PrescrTyp1NPI Required."
 The Pharmacy may, through use of a Submission Clarification Code (SCC), attest that the Prescribing Provider NPI number supplied at POS is or will soon be a valid NPI.
 The Pharmacy must submit the Prescribing Provider NPI for all Medicare Part D claims. - For controlled substance prescriptions, the Pharmacy is responsible for ensuring the Prescribing Provider is appropriately licensed and has the necessary prescriptive authority associated with their DEA number for the drug being dispensed.
-Prime will communicate with the Pharmacy via a claim rejection if the submitted NPI is associated with an inactive or invalid DEA number without the correct prescriptive authority.
-If Prime communicates that the associated DEA number is inactive and invalid, the Pharmacy can enter a Submission Clarification Code (SCC) in field 420-DK to attest that they have verified the Prescribing Provider has appropriate prescriptive authority.
+Prime will communicate with the Pharmacy via a claim rejection if the submitted NPI is associated with an inactive or invalid DEA number or a Prescribing Provider without the correct prescriptive authority.
+If Prime communicates that the associated DEA number is inactive, invalid, or does not have necessary prescriptive authority, the Pharmacy can enter a Submission Clarification Code (SCC) in field 420-DK to attest that they have verified the Prescribing Provider has appropriate prescriptive authority.